AkankshaJairath/Graded-Assignment-on-Dockerizing-a-Plain-HTML-Page-With-Nginx/README.md

 # Graded-Assignment-on-Dockerizing-a-Plain-HTML-Page-With-Nginx

-# Dockerizing a Simple HTML Page with Nginx

 This project demonstrates how to Dockerize a simple HTML page using **Nginx** as the web server, push the Docker image to **AWS ECR**, and deploy the container on **AWS ECS** (Elastic Container Service).

 ## Project Overview